debbie-herridge/bee-inkspired/README.md

 - Learn about the artist and view previous work
 - Easy to locate the studio
-- Simple link to artists social media
+- Simple link to artists' social media
 - Register and log in with authentication
 - View a personalised dashboard to see user details and upcoming bookings
 - Send an enquiry with a reference image